 Robinhood isn’t really for people saving for retirement or long-term investors.
-The app currently doesn’t offer retirement accounts.
+Outside of the new Robinhood Retirement, the app currently doesn’t offer retirement accounts.

 It’s great for new investors or people wanting to supplement their main portfolio, but not retirement savings.
 There are better options if you want to save for retirement.